Mason Community Arts Academy

 Overview

-This three-day professional development workshop will provide performing arts educators with: research-based well-being practices to consistently restore teacher & student health and well-being inside and outside of the classroom; teaching methods & strategies to improve student focus, engagement, and artistry; and the rudiments of Artistic Social Emotional Learning and their application to empower teacher and student Identity, Belonging and Agency.
+This five-day professional development workshop will provide performing arts educators with: research-based well-being practices to consistently restore teacher health and well-being inside and outside of the classroom; teaching methods and strategies to improve student focus, engagement, and artistry; and the rudiments of Artistic Social Emotional Learning and their application to empower teacher and student Identity, Belonging and Agency.

 Prerequisites